kshetline/aw-clock/README.md

 * `AWC_ALLOW_CORS`: CORS stands for “Cross-Origin Resource Sharing”, and is an HTTP security feature.
 Most HTTP servers disable CORS by default.
 This software, however, turns CORS on by default (by setting this environment variable to `true`) to allow data sharing when the server is running on port 4201 and the client on port 4200 during development testing.
 When running the clock as a deployed service, however, you can disable CORS by deleting `AWC_ALLOW_CORS` from the `/etc/defaults/weatherService` file, or by setting it to `false`.
 * `AWC_GIT_REPO_PATH`: The path to your aw-clock Git repository.
 * `AWC_GOOGLE_API_KEY`: An API key for Google geocoding, used to convert GPS latitude/longitude into city and place names.
 As an alternative, or in addition, you can set up `AWC_WEATHERBIT_API_KEY` for both geocoding and weather data.
 * `AWC_KIOSK_MODE`: `true` or `false` for whether or not the dedicated-device web browser is launched in kiosk mode (the default) or not. *(Note: Changing this setting alone will not change kiosk behavior.
-If you want to change kiosk mode without running `build.sh` again, you must edit the file `/home/pi/.config/lxsession/LXDE-pi/autostart` to add or remove the `--kiosk` parameter from the `chromium-browser` command.)*
+If you want to change kiosk mode without running `build.sh` again, you must edit the file `/home/pi/.config/lxsession/LXDE-pi/autostart` to add or remove the `‑‑kiosk` parameter from the `chromium-browser` command.)*
 * `AWC_LOG_CACHE_ACTIVITY`: As a debugging/development aid, set to `true` to enable additional logging of the server’s web cache behavior.
 * `AWC_NTP_SERVERS`: Optional alternate NTP servers used by this software, as a comma-separated list of domain names.
 (See previous comments about selecting alternate servers.)
 * `AWC_PORT`: By default the deployed server runs on localhost port 8080, but you can use a different port if you prefer.